-Advocate Sarah Brehaut has been appointed Bâtonnier of the Guernsey Bar.
+Advocate Sarah Brehaut has served a two-year term as Bâtonnier of the Guernsey Bar, ending in October 2020.
 The Bâtonnier is the head of the Guernsey Bar and is elected by members of the Bar for a two-year period.
 The role carries wide responsibilities including dealing with complaints of professional misconduct, liaison with the States of Guernsey on legislative reform and managing the structure of professional training and qualifications.

 Sarah is a partner in Walkers' Guernsey Insolvency & Dispute Resolution Group specialising in contentious insolvency and regulatory disputes.